Trade Terms Anatomy: The Complete FMCG Manufacturer-to-Retailer Taxonomy

 Why Most Companies Get This Wrong

-Most FMCG companies manage trade terms as a single line item — "trade spend" or "GTN."
-They negotiate annual increases or decreases as a percentage, without understanding the composition.
+Most FMCG companies manage trade terms as a single line item, "trade spend" or "G2N."
+They negotiate annual increases or decreases as a percentage, without understanding the composition underneath.

-- You cannot optimize what you cannot decompose.
-If 80% of your trade spend sits in unconditional structural discounts, reducing "trade spend by 2pp" means cutting the only terms that actually drive retailer behavior (the conditional 20%).
+You cannot optimize what you cannot decompose.
+If 80% of your trade spend sits in unconditional structural discounts, reducing "trade spend by 2pp" means cutting the only terms that actually drive retailer behavior, the conditional 20%, while leaving the unconditional 80% untouched.

-- Historical accumulation: terms added during negotiations over decades rarely get removed.
-Companies discover terms still being paid for commitments that expired years ago.
+Historical accumulation makes it worse.
+Terms added during negotiations over decades rarely get removed.
+Commercial audits routinely surface line items still being paid for commitments that expired years ago, sometimes attached to brands the company has since divested.

-- Competitive opacity: on-invoice terms are visible on every purchase order and can be reverse-engineered by competitors via shared supplier databases.
-Off-invoice terms are private — and cross-retailer "me-too" demands on on-invoice terms are the most common mechanism by which disciplined structures erode into flat margin transfer.
+Competitive opacity then locks the leak in place.
+On-invoice terms are visible on every purchase order and can be reverse-engineered by competitors via shared supplier databases.
+Off-invoice terms are private, and cross-retailer "me-too" demands on on-invoice terms are the most common mechanism by which disciplined structures erode into flat margin transfer.

 Continue exploring